lohyaoxuan777/Russian-Calculator/README.md

 # A russian calculator

-This is a russian calculator, you can trnalsate to english by init the language.
+This is a russian calculator, you can tranlsate to english by init the language.